 The State Water Resources Control Board requires permit coverage for specified types of industrial activities and construction activities.

-For more information about either the Industrial Activities Storm Water General Permit or the Construction General Permit, visit the State Water Resources Control Board or contact them at 1-866-563-3107.
+For more information about either the Industrial Activities Storm Water General Permit or the Construction General Permit, visit the Regional Water Quality Control Board

 Contact the City of San Leandro Engineering and Transportation Department, Land Development Section at (510) 577-3428 for specific requirements for construction activities.